google-deepmind/sonnet/docs/sonnet.md

   - number of output units, if mode = "fan_out"
   - average of the numbers of input and output units, if mode = "fan_avg"

+Note that for transposed convolution the mode selected should be reversed.
+For number of input units use "fan_out" and for number of output units "fan_in".

 With `distribution="uniform"`, samples are drawn from a uniform distribution within [-limit, limit], with `limit = sqrt(3 * scale / n)`.